codingthefuturewithai/ai-assistant-instructions/tests/assistant-custom-tools-tests.md

 ## User Queries

-These are example queries you can use with the assistant.
-The assistant will choose the appropriate tool and command to execute.
+These are examples of queries this repo's author has used to test the "Assistant Behavior and Tool Use Instructions" with various AI coding assistants.
+When prompted in these ways, the assistant will choose the appropriate tool and command syntax to execute and offer to run the command if the user agrees.

+NOTE: These have been tested with aider, Cursor Composer, and Windsurf Cascade using the Claude 3.5 Sonnet model.

-1. "use conduit to get jira issue ACT-13"
+1. "get jira issue ACT-13"

-   - Assistant used: `conduit jira issue get ACT-13`
-   - Result: Failed (issue didn't exist)

-2. "try ACT-3"

    - Assistant used: `conduit jira issue get ACT-3`
    - Result: Successfully retrieved issue details

-3. "search the web using rag retriever for today's top political news"
+2. "search the web using rag retriever for today's top political news"

    - Assistant used: `rag-retriever --web-search "today's top political news" --results 5`
    - Result: Retrieved news articles

-4. "what can you find out about the Conduit knowledge tool with rag retriever?"
+3. "what can you find out about the Conduit knowledge tool with rag retriever?"

    - Assistant used: `rag-retriever --query "Conduit knowledge tool features capabilities documentation"`
    - Result: Retrieved tool documentation

-5. "search jira for In Progress issues"
+4. "search jira for In Progress issues"

    - Assistant used: `conduit jira issue search "status = 'In Progress'"`
    - Result: Found ACT-22 in progress

-6. "list all Confluence pages in the ACT space"
+5. "list all Confluence pages in the ACT space"
    - Assistant used: `conduit confluence pages list ACT`
    - Result: Retrieved 10 pages